What you need to move a little Detour flag: a servo. It's a small motor-like device with a shaft.

 Of the three wires that stick out from the motor casing, one is for power, one is for ground, and one is a control input line.

-Here's how my servo arrived.
+Here's how your servo arrived.

-As my smoking servo demonstrated, controlling a servo is not easy.
+As your smoking servo demonstrated, controlling a servo is not easy.
 It's difficult to figure out what exact code will cause the servo to rotate the exact amount you want it to.
 Part of the problem: the documentation can be sketchy.
-Much of it reads like it's been translated from the Chinese, because it has.
+Much of it reads like it's been poorly translated from the Chinese, because it has.